JiriTrecak/Laurine/README.md

 **Build script**

-Recommended way how to use Laurine is to create Build Phase Run script (Xcode > Project > Targets > Your build target > Build Phases > New Run Script Phase).
-This way, Laurine will be executed before each build and will ensure integrity of your translations.
-Be sure to move script before "Compile Sources" phase, as it has to generate the code first, before it can be used anywhere else.
-For convenience, you can just copy following, and change configuration appropriately.
+The recommended way to use Laurine is to create a "Run Script" Build Phase (Xcode > Project > Targets > Your build target > Build Phases > New Run Script Phase).
+This way, Laurine will be executed before each build and will ensure the integrity of your translations.
+Be sure to put the script before the "Compile Sources" phase, as it has to generate the code first, before it can be used anywhere else.
+For convenience, you can just copy the following, and change the configuration appropriately.

 ```sh
 set -x